Virginia International Tattoo: Norfolk NATO Festival

-Norfolk NATO Festival Flag Raising

 The Flag Raising ceremony is a cultural sampling of music and a colorful display of NATO Member National flags and uniforms in this military presentation representing all 29 NATO member nations.
 Each Nation's representative will present the national flag, while a portion of their national anthem is performed by the United States Fleet Forces Band.
 This custom was not observed in the 2022 flag raising, where only the NATO hymn and US national anthem were played.